electric-sql/electric/website/docs/reference/benchmarks.md

   </a>
 </figure>

-Similar to the diverse write fanout, but with many shapes the write falls into, only one is actively listened to.
+In this benchmark there are a varying number of shapes with just one client subscribed to one of the shapes.
+It shows the length of time it takes for a single write that affects all the shapes to reach the client.

 Latency and peak memory use rises linearly.
 Average memory use is flat.